nih-fmrif/NIMH_repro_2017_03/_episodes/09-using-a-text-editor.md

 We should see the download command appear in our python script file.
 For now let's delete the other two lines and comment out the command that downloads the data.
 We do not want to download the data every time we run our script.
-When we know how to test for certain conditions, like the existence of the data directory, and how to execute code based on this condition being false we can alter our script so that it will work each time but will only download data if required.
+We will change this later when we learn how to conditionally execute code.